• Skip to main content

 Eggless Rose Shortbread Cookies | Rosewater Shortbread Cookies

 Rose: Dried rose petals are easily available in supermarkets and online.
-For the rose water, make sure you get food-grade and of good quality.
+For the rose water, ensure you get food-grade and good quality.
 The better the quality, the subtler the taste of the aromatic.
-Remember, what you want is rose-flavored cookies, not drowning in rose cookies.
+Remember, you want rose-flavored cookies, not drowning in rose cookies.

 Add-ons: Saffron would be a fantastic addition to these rose shortbread cookies.
 But if you’re looking to up the texture quotient and give the cookies a nutty dimension, add thinly sliced almonds into the dough.